sikuli/sikuli/docs/source/region.rst

 search with a minimum similarity, so that some minor variations in shape and color can be ignored.
 If nothing else is specified, Sikuli searches with a minimum similarity of 0.7, which does what is expected in general cases.
+(This default value can be changed in :py:attr:`Settings.MinSimilarity`.)

 :ref:`Find operations <FindinginsideaRegionandWaitingforaVisualEvent>` return a :py:class:`Match` object, which has all the attributes and methods of a region